gihan-tharuka/gihan-tharuka/README.md

 ## 🚀 About Me

 - 💻 Full Stack Developer with experience in web and mobile applications
-- 🛠️ Building scalable systems using Laravel, React, Java, MySQL, and cloud technologies
+- 🛠️ Building scalable systems using Laravel, React, Python, Java, MySQL, and cloud technologies
 - 🌱 Currently exploring AI-powered applications, cloud architecture, and scalable SaaS systems
-- 📈 Interested in startups, SaaS products, automation, and digital business solutions
 - 🎯 Goal: Build impactful software products and grow a successful tech business

 ---